College Counseling Mission Statement and Overview

 College Nights for Parents

-- 9th Grade: Finding Balance and Making Wise Choices in a College Preparatory Setting
+- 9th Grade: Finding Balance and Making Wise Choices in a College Preparatory School

-- 10th Grade: Introduction to College Counseling (overview of process of researching options and applying to college)
+- 10th Grade: Introduction to College Counseling (researching options and applying to college)

 - 11th Grade: Junior College Panel (college admission deans and parents offer perspective and advice on the college admission process)